1977 Spanish general election: Nomination rules

+Other ineligibility provisions also applied to a number of territorial officials in these categories within their areas of jurisdiction.

+Incompatibility rules included those of ineligibility (except for government ministers, high-ranking officials of government departments, and chairs of national trade unions), and also barred combining legislative roles (deputy and senator).

+Parties and lists

 The electoral law allowed for parties and federations registered in the interior ministry, alliances and groupings of electors to present lists of candidates.
-Parties and federations intending to form an alliance ahead of an election were required to inform the relevant electoral commission within fifteen days of the election call, whereas groupings of electors needed to secure the signature of at least one permille—and, in any case, 500 signatures—of the electorate in the constituencies for which they sought election, disallowing electors from signing for more than one list of candidates.
+Parties and federations intending to form an alliance were required to inform the relevant electoral commission within 15 days of the election call, whereas groupings of electors needed to secure the signature of at least one permille—and, in any case, 500 signatures—of the electorate in the constituencies for which they sought election, disallowing electors from signing for more than one list.

-Parties and candidates

-Below is a list of the main parties and electoral alliances which contested the election:
+Below is a list of the main parties and alliances which contested the election: